F2077/F2077/README.md

 - 👋 Hi, I’m @F2077, a developer who is interested in Streaming / WebRTC.
-- 👀 I’m interested in Golang/Rust.
+- 👀 I’m interested in Golang / Rust.
 - 🌱 I’m currently learning WebRTC, I'm learning how to use WebRTC to implement real-time audio and video communication and data transmission.
 - ⚡ Fun fact: I'm a loyal fan of Cyberpunk 2077, I love the sci-fi atmosphere and story in the game.